 These Mexican candy shots are perfect for the stressful fast-approaching festive season.
 They are very easy to make, pack a big punch, and can even be converted into kid-friendly drinks!

 If you are looking for more drink ideas, then you have to take a look at the Drinks Section on my site.
 Personally, I love the refreshing taste of a classic Mexican Margarita.
-But you can also try some drinks that are a little less conventional, like this Dominican Summer Drink or this Canteloupe Melon Juice.

 What Are Mexican Candy Shots Made Of?

-Now, traditionally these hot sauce shots are made with a Tajin-covered rim.
+Now, traditionally, these hot sauce shots are made with a Tajin-covered rim.
 This is a popular spice rub used for various meat dishes.

-Variations Of This Festive Shots Recipe
+Variations Of This Mexican Candy Shots Recipe

 There are quite a few variations you can try for this Mexican candy shots recipe.
 The best way to figure out what you like is to try a couple of different things.